serg696f/Depth-Metrology/README.md

 The chart uses the Cut Siemens Start and adds a cone in the back to provide a measurment of the accuray of depth - the height of the cone is equal to the radius of the Siemens Star, therfore, each point in the openings will be at a depth eqal to the distance to the centre of the star.

-Here is how a model of the chart looks like (the Siemns start is 3.5mm diameter, the height of the cone is 1.75mm - this chart was designed to be used for measuring an endoscope):
+Here is how a model of the chart looks like (the Siemens start is 3.5mm diameter, the height of the cone is 1.75mm - this chart was designed to be used for measuring an endoscope):

 ```stl
 solid ASCII